MITLibraries/carbon/README.md

 3. Run `make publish-dev` to push the Docker container image to ECR for the `Dev1` environment.

 4. Run any `make` commands for testing the application.
-In the Makefile, the names of relevant make commands will contain the suffix '-local'.
+In the Makefile, the names of relevant make commands will contain the suffix '-with-docker'.

 #### Without Docker

 1. Download [Oracle Instant Client](https://www.oracle.com/database/technologies/instant-client/downloads.html) (basiclite is sufficient) and set the `ORACLE_LIB_DIR` env variable.

 2. Run any `make` commands for testing the application.
-In the Makefile, the names of relevant make commands will contain the suffix '-local'.
+In the Makefile, the names of relevant make commands will contain the suffix '-with-docker'.

 ### Running the application as an ECS task